hundrix/dbtester/README.md

 Dbtester is a small tool to run several kinds of test against a database, like connectivity and performance test.

-# Notes for using Bitbucket git service
+# Notes for using git service

 I'm new to programming and this is my first project, so I put some usage hints here.